 The Chetham's International Piano Summer School is a source of inspiration, fun, insight and focus for everyone who enjoys the piano and piano playing.
-Now in its thirteenth year, it continues to grow and develop as a 'piano republic of equals'.
+Now in its fifteenth year, it continues to grow and develop as a 'piano republic of equals'.
 There is no elitism on the course, though everyone is extremely serious about piano playing.

 There is no other summer school that manages to cater for the universal: Adult amateurs, promising children and observers are as welcome on the course as concert pianists, international young artists preparing for top competitions, and professional music teachers.